MA Program Ambassadors

 I have always had a passion for history and a desire to share knowledge in a way that surpasses barriers.
 I believe that museums containing photographs, exhibits, videography, sounds, and other media representations of specific events in history enable audiences of all racial, gender, age, and educational backgrounds to connect to a time period, culture, or occurrence.
 Public history allows for the dissemination of knowledge to occur within a more diverse audience, I hope to become an integral part in preserving and sharing history with others.
 I have received my B.A. in history from Clark Atlanta University in Atlanta, GA and my primary research interest is The Civil Rights Movement, particularly the involvement of women and students.
 While at Brown, I have worked with the Rhode Island Black Heritage Society as a Research Associate and currently I am doing collections research for the Mississippi Civil Rights Museum.
 As a public historian, I favor an interdisciplinary approach, combining history with areas such as music, fashion, culture, community engagement and African American and Women’s studies.
 I possess a pervasive love of history, intellectual curiosity, and a desire to share that with others.
 My goal is to join the museum industry and present the public with fascinating programming and exhibits that highlight the pivotal voices of the Civil Rights Movement that are often forgotten.

-Raina Fox, First-Year MA in Public Humanities
+Raina Fox, Second-Year MA in Public Humanities

 (Interests: community engagement, trauma and memory)